Skip to content

 Why health centers?

-Given their enormous reach and overarching goals to promote health and safety, health centers are uniquely positioned to be leaders in violence prevention across the U.S. One in 13 people nationwide rely on a HRSA-funded health center for their health care needs.13 Locate a health center near you.
-Many health centers have already partnered with DV/SA organizations to implement health interventions with promising results to achieve better health outcomes for patients.
+Given their enormous reach and overarching goals to promote health and safety, HCs are uniquely positioned to be leaders in violence prevention across the U.S. One in 11 people nationwide rely on a HRSA-funded health center for their health care needs.
+Locate a health center near you.
+Many HCs have already partnered with DV/SA organizations to implement health interventions with promising results to achieve better health outcomes for patients.
+Between 2014-2016, 10 HCs and 10 DV/SA programs across the country participated in the Improving Health Outcomes Through Violence Prevention Pilot Project to identify promising ways to promote the health and safety of patients.
+Under this pilot, health centers and partnering DV/SA programs tested all steps to address and respond to DV/SA.
+To learn more about how DV/SA programs and health centers have partnered, click here.

 Scroll To Top